 Veteran Support Network

-We run a support weekend - the Spring Into Action Weekend - after the Sports Habilitation Ski Week.
-This is a valuable opportunity to introduce the Veterans and their spouses/partners to the SWV programmes on offer.
+We run a support weekend - the Meet Your Mentor Weekend - after the Ski-habilitation week.
+This is not only an opportunity for Veterans to meet their Mentors, but also a valuable opportunity to introduce the Veterans and their spouses/partners to the SWV programmes on offer.
 During this weekend, the Veterans can re-connect with each other, as well as introducing partners, which can be incredibly beneficial.
 Many partners have commented that this weekend has been as beneficial to them as it has to their Veterans.

 Bouncing Back -